-Another well-known service is SNAP, or Supplemental Nutrition Assistance Program, often called the “food stamps” program.
-Major grocery stores, some restaurants and a growing number of farmer’s markets accept SNAP cards as payment; use the SNAP Retailer Locator if you’re curious about stores near you.
+Another well-known service is SNAP, or Supplemental Nutrition Assistance Program, often called the "food stamps" program.
+Major grocery stores, some restaurants and a growing number of farmer's markets accept SNAP cards as payment; use the SNAP Retailer Locator if you're curious about stores near you.
 Not sure if you qualify?
 SNAP has a free pre-screening tool.
 Your local SNAP office can give you directions on how to apply.
-If you’re having trouble navigating the application, either ask the local SNAP office for help or utilize outside resources.
-For example, the smartphone app EasyFoodStamps can help you start the SNAP application process from wherever you are if you have a smart phone or computer access.
+If you're having trouble navigating the application, either ask the local SNAP office for help or utilize outside resources.
 Food pantries can also provide application assistance.Making Your Money Go Further

 Preparation and planning are the name of the game when it comes to saving money on your meals.

 A weekly or even monthly menu can save money, time and energy.
 Start planning before you even leave for the store: knowing what you're going to prepare means you're not buying on impulse.
 Websites like Coupon Sherpa give you a chance to search for coupons to save once you've made your list.

 MoneyGeek's Affordable Eating and Wellness Guide provides tips for shopping at the grocery store and eating strategically at home.
 Breakout sections in the guide address busy parents and students specifically.

 Cooking from scratch is a great way to save.
 If you're not confident in the kitchen, try searching for free cooking classes in your area: your local WIC may have opportunities, and county services as well as volunteer chefs offer classes to low-income families.